The Exceptional Family Member Program supports military families with special medical and educational needs.

 Paperwork required for enrollment in the EFMP is available from the EFMP medical point of contact at the installation military treatment facility or in the Marine Corps, from Marine Corps Community Services.

-- DD Form 2792-1, Special Education/Early Intervention Summary, documents educational needs.
+- The DD Form 2792-1, Special Education/Early Intervention Summary, which documents educational needs.
 The sponsor, parent or legal guardian completes items one through seven of the first page.
 The remainder of the form is completed by school or early intervention program personnel.
 The form includes the child's educational diagnosis and is accompanied by a copy of the IEP or IFSP.

 After the appropriate medical or educational provider completes the form(s), they must be returned to the EFMP medical point of contact.

 The military mission is the driving force behind the assignment process, but the EFMP enrollment ensures that a family member's special needs are considered during that process.
 Assignment coordination occurs when the personnel command requests medical or educational professionals to review a family member's documented needs (available because of the EFMP enrollment) to determine availability of services at a projected location.

 Assignment coordination is important, because access to appropriate medical and educational services may be limited in some locations, especially in overseas and remote areas.
 When assignment coordination occurs, family members receive the care and support they require, and the service member can focus more clearly on mission-related responsibilities.

 The EFMP family support assists families with special needs by helping them identify and access programs and services.
 It includes, but is not limited to, the following:

 - Information and referral for military and community services

 - Education and outreach about issues related to the special need

 - Local school and EIS information